thermalling/FreeCADAsm4_TutorialSubassembly/README.md

 Create a Local Co-ordinate System for the front camera assembly
 -------------------

-Click "Create a new co-ordinate system in part"
+Again, select the **Body** in the tree and click "Create a new co-ordinate system in part"
 ![](FreeCADSubAssyImages/Screenshot_2020-05-15_13-30-49.png)

 Name it LCSFrontCamera.